-Encourage a kneve in deceiving an honest investigator and he or she will sooner or later tantalize you with your credulity in his tricks, as being of spirit origin.
+Encourage a knave in deceiving an honest investigator and he or she will sooner or later tantalize you with your credulity in his tricks, as being of spirit origin.
+Still, we advise that charity which teaches

 Still, we advise that charity which teaches that "while the lamp holds out to burn the vilest sinner," etc., etc.